microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 #### Build and RM classic pipelines
 No change to current behavior.
 Artifacts are downloaded to `$(System.DefaultWorkingDirectory)`, which is the sources folder on Build and the artifacts folder on RM.

+**Note**: this means we need a new job message type "Pipeline" in addition to the existing "Build" and "Release".

 ### Schema